Medically reviewed by Drugs.com. Last updated on Mar 3, 2019.

 • Patient education: Diabetes self-management education (DSME) is essential to maximize the effectiveness of therapy.

-Plasma glucose, electrolytes, HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2018]), lipid profile, renal function, hepatic function, weight
+Diabetes mellitus: Plasma glucose (typically before meals and snacks and at bedtime; occasionally additional monitoring may be required), electrolytes, HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2019]), lipid profile, renal function, hepatic function, weight

 Adverse events were observed in animal reproduction studies secondary to maternal hypoglycemia.